Dive Mask Fitting Guide for UK Divers

 Pre-Dive Defog Routine

-Before each UK dive:
+Before each dive:

 1. Apply defog solution or diluted baby shampoo to inside of lens.